MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MNET_MERGE**

-* Two or more different original reaction were mapped onto a single one.
+* Two or more different original reactions were mapped onto a single one.
 * _Suggested model improvement_: first, merge the implied metabolites into a single one; secondly, merge the reactions into a single one.
 * _Nota Bene_: On the contrary to SBML, MNXtools are agnostic here with respect to reaction directions.
-Directionality constraints are placed on top of (undirected) equation, together with enzyme descriptions.
+Directionality constraints are placed on top of (undirected) equations, together with enzyme descriptions.
 This might explain part of the observed merges.